Paul Wall: Swishahouse (1998–2005)

+Wall is also an accomplished and proficient mixtape and party DJ, known for producing mixtapes in the now well-known chopped and screwed style, which was invented by DJ Screw.

-In 2004, Paul Wall returned to Swishahouse and appeared on Mike Jones' first commercially distributed single, "Still Tippin'".
+In 2004, Wall returned to Swishahouse and appeared on Mike Jones' first commercially distributed single, "Still Tippin'".

 Solo success (2005–2007)

 In 2005, Paul Wall released his first album, The Peoples Champ, which debuted at number one on the Billboard 200.
 The first single was "Sittin' Sidewayz" featuring Big Pokey, which peaked at no. 34 on the Billboard R&B/Hip-Hop Chart and no. 93 on the Billboard Hot 100.
 The second single, "They Don't Know", featured Bun B of UGK, and the video version also featured Mike Jones.
 The third single, "Girl", became the most successful single off The Peoples Champ, peaking at no. 35 on the Hot 100.

 In November 2005, Paul Wall was featured on Nelly's Grillz, which reached number one on the Billboard Hot 100.

 In 2007, Wall released his second album Get Money, Stay True, which debuted in the number one spot on the Billboard Top R&B/Hip-Hop Albums.
 The album spawned the singles "Break 'Em Off" featuring Lil Keke, and "I'm Throwed" featuring and produced by Jermaine Dupri.
 "Break 'Em Off" peaked at no. 72 on the Hot 100 and no. 58 on the R&B charts, and "I'm Throwed" peaked at no. 87 on the Hot 100 and no. 47 on R&B.

 Paul Wall was a member of the rap group Expensive Taste, with his friends Travis Barker and Skinhead Rob (Transplants).

 In 2007, Paul Wall appeared alongside other celebrities in the music video for "Rockstar" by Nickelback.
 He appeared on reggae artist Collie Buddz's self-titled debut album.